 I’m not a non-profit – can I still apply?

-Non-profit societies can develop project proposals that are within the framework of arts, culture and heritage for Squamish.
-The intent of the grant is to provide community enhancement through the lens or art, culture and/or heritage.
-A broad range of projects will be eligible for support from the Fund, as outlined by the application guidelines and assessment methodology.
+Project proposals that are within the framework of arts, culture, and heritage for Squamish are eligible.
+The intent of the grant is to provide community enhancement through the lens of art, culture and/or heritage.
+A broad range of projects will be eligible for support from the CACEG, as outlined by the application guidelines and assessment methodology.
 Please refer to these for developing your project proposals.

 The intent of the grant is community enhancement.
 It is up to the applicant to make a strong case as to why and how their project supports community enhancement.
 Grant monies are not provided for projects that make a surplus or profit or add to the profitability of a business or for-profit entity.
-2017 funds also cannot be used for advertising, administrative, annual operation costs, capital expenditures or festivals.
+Funds also cannot be used for advertising, administrative, annual operation costs, capital expenditures, or festival sponsorship and operations.

 Projects whose focus is not arts, culture and heritage are not eligible.

 Eligible projects must commit to performing funded activities and expenditures between the date that the grant is approved and before December 31, 2018.

 Applications are judged against these criteria alongside a number of equally eligible applications.
 It is the applicants’ responsibility to ensure their application is complete.
 Incomplete applications and/or application missing required information will not be reviewed.